bitcoin-dot-org/Bitcoin.org/_includes/helpers/summaries.md

 {% assign summary_getTxOutSetInfo="returns statistics about the confirmed unspent transaction output (UTXO) set.
 Note that this call may take some time and that it only counts outputs from confirmed transactions---it does not count outputs from the memory pool." %}
 {% assign summary_getMiningInfo="returns various mining-related information." %}
 {% assign summary_move="moves a specified amount from one account in your wallet to another using an off-block-chain transaction." %}
+{% assign summary_restGetBlock="gets a block with a particular header hash from the local block database either as a JSON object or as a serialized block." %}
+{% assign summary_restGetBlock-noTxDetails="gets a block with a particular header hash from the local block database either as a JSON object or as a serialized block.
+The JSON object includes TXIDs for transactions within the block rather than the complete transactions [GET block][rest get block] returns." %}
+{% assign summary_restGetTx="gets a hex-encoded serialized transaction or a JSON object describing the transaction.
+By default, Bitcoin Core only stores complete transaction data for UTXOs and your own transactions, so this method may fail on historic transactions unless you use the non-default `txindex=1` in your Bitcoin Core startup settings." %}